Danny-NG-9999/Professional-Projects/E-Commerce/README.md

 - Off-Peak Promotions: Launch "Winter Clearance" (Jan-Feb) or "Back-to-School" (Sep) campaigns to smooth revenue.

 #### Highly Contrentrated Revenue
-- Revenue Concentration: The top three product categories — Sports & Leisure, Health & Beauty, and Cool Stuff — account for 55.02% of total gross sales ($8.60M).
+- Revenue Concentration: The top three product categories — Sports & Leisure, Health & Beauty, and Cool Stuff — account for 55.02% of total gross sales ($8.60M out of $15.64M).
 While these are high-performing category segments, this overreliance represents a strategic risk, as any demand disruption or supply chain issue could significantly affect revenue stability.

 **💡 Actionable Insights and Recommendation:**
 - Diversify Product Portfolio: Invest in and Promoting emerging categories such as Electronics and Stationery to reduce category dependency.